 Thank you for your understanding and discretion.

-Retraction of Resignation During Notice Period:
+Retracting Resignation Letter During Notice Period:

 It is stated by the Supreme Court of India that an individual has the right to dismiss or retract the resignation within the notice period and is entitled to the benefits of the company during that period if he or she is not allowed to work.
 It is also stated that an employee remains in work within that company if he or she retracts the resignation thus maintaining the relationship between the employee and the employer.